 Level 2.
-If the grievance is not settled at Level 1, within five (5) days the grievant may move it to Level 2 by a written notice to the Assistant Superintendent.
-The Assistant Superintendent or his or her designated representative shall have ten (10) days to give a written decision after receipt of such notice.
+If the grievance is not settled at Level 1, within five (5) days the grievant may move it to Level 2 by a written notice to the appropriate Chief.
+The Chief or his or her designated representative shall have ten (10) days to give a written decision after receipt of such notice.

 Level 3.
-If the grievant is not satisfied with the decision rendered by the Assistant Superintendent or his or her designated representative at Level 2, he or she may appeal to the Superintendent within five (5) days of the receipt of the decision of the Assistant Superintendent or his or her designated representative.
-The Superintendent or his or her designated representative.
-The Superintendent or his or her designated representative.
+If the grievant is not satisfied with the decision rendered by the Chief or his or her designated representative at Level 2, he or she may appeal to the Superintendent within five (5) days of the receipt of the decision of the Chief or his or her designated representative.
+The Superintendent or his or her designated representative will respond within fifteen (15) days after receipt of the appeal.

 Level 4.
-Any grievance concerning the interpretation, application, or alleged breach of any provision of this agreement that has been properly processed through the grievance procedure as set forth above and has not been settled, may be appealed to arbitration by the Association by serving written notice to the Board within fifteen (15) calendar days after the Superintendent's answer at Step 3 of the said grievance procedure.
+Any grievance concerning the interpretation, application, or alleged breach of any provision of this agreement that has been properly processed through the grievance procedure as set forth above and has not been settled, may be appealed to arbitration by the

+Association by serving written notice to the Board within fifteen (15) business days after the Superintendent's answer at Step 3 of the said grievance procedure.
 If the Association fails to serve such notice of its intention to arbitrate within this time limitation, it shall be deemed to have waived the arbitration and the grievance shall be considered settled.
 No individual employee shall have the right to invoke this arbitration procedure.

+C. Arbitration

-- C. Arbitration - 1.
-The parties further agree to accept the arbitrator's award as final and binding upon them.
+- The parties further agree to accept the arbitrator's award as final and binding upon them.
 If the grievance is not submitted to arbitration within the above stated time limit, the grievance shall be deemed to be waived and shall not be subject to further discussion or appeal. - 2.
 The arbitrator shall have no authority to add to, alter, amend, or modify any provision of this agreement or to make any award which will in any way deprive the Board of any of the powers delegated to it by law and not encompassed in this agreement. - 3.
-The Association and the Board shall each bear its own expenses in these arbitration proceedings, except that they shall share equally the fee and other expenses of the arbitrator in connection with the arbitration of the grievance. - D. Association Representation
+The Association and the Board shall each bear its own expenses in these arbitration proceedings, except that they shall share equally the fee and other expenses of the arbitrator in connection with the arbitration of the grievance.

+D. Association Representation